Social Media and Cybersafety

 Games usually take around 15-20 if you last the distance so limiting your kids to 3 to 4 games in any one sitting should be enough to get their fix.
 Whatever you do, don’t ask them to stop mid-game otherwise they lose any points accumulated and let down their teammates anymore than likely you will get a rather terse response from your child.

-Talk openly about the online/social media world and what appropriate looks like and that you are always there for them to talk about their experiences #digitalparenting #cybersafety Share on X
+Talk openly about the online/social media world and what appropriate looks like and that you are always there for them to talk about their experiences #digitalparenting #cybersafety Share on XYour Kids Online Safety

 12 Tips for Digital Parents:

-1. Talk openly about the online/social media world and what appropriate looks like and that you are always there for them to talk about their experiences.
-Try creating a set of family digital guidelines (example below).
+- Talk openly about the online/social media world and what appropriate looks like and that you are always there for them to talk about their experiences.
+Try creating a family digital agreement, with an example below, if you need help in Creating a Digital Family Agreement: A Step-by-Step Guide.

 Helping your kids thrive in the digital age